SlapBot/slapbot.github.io/documentation/resources/football/index.md

 - Get League Specific Previous Results ("get", "previous", "fixtures")
 	- Gets the results of the previous fixtures (last/current matchday)

 After triggering and let's say after the completion of the latest news, stephanie will ask if you would like to know other information about this given league in which case you can use any of the commands listed above to go towards that function and if all you wanted was news, just say anything negative to get out of the module like.
-(No, Nevermind, Nah)
+(No, Nevermind, Nah, Nope)

 <a name="teams-usage"></a>
 #### Teams

-Team nested module can be triggered as using keywords like "team" and "information:", for example: "Hey stephanie, give me some team information", You can again do lots of stuffs with it as per your command usage, and there are currently 6 commands given to you for your usage.
+Team nested module can be triggered as using keywords like `team` and `information:`, for example: `Hey stephanie, give me some team information`, You can again do lots of stuffs with it as per your command usage, and there are currently 6 commands given to you for your usage.

 Stephanie will open the conversation by telling which team you selected and all kinds of commands available to you briefly.
-For example: "Get me the latest news."
+For example: `Get me the latest news.`

-**Note**: This section won't work unless you have configured your favorite team information configuration listed above in your config.ini file accordingly.
+**Note**: This section won't work unless you have configured your favorite team information configuration listed above in your `config.ini` file accordingly.

 - Get Team News ("get", "news")
 	- Get latest news revolving around your favorite club.